9 years old

 When James was diagnosed with type 1 diabetes at the age of 10, he didn’t know anyone with diabetes and felt quite alone in dealing with the chronic disease.
 Back then, he used painful insulin injections to manage his condition and round-the-clock monitoring to keep his levels in check.

-Fast forward eight years, and things have changed markedly.
+Fast forward nine years, and things have changed markedly.
 The development of new technologies and therapies by diabetes researchers like our team at Telethon Kids Institute, has led to dramatic improvements in managing and living with the disease for James and many others like him.

 While COVID-19 may have put a temporary halt on James’ plans to study landscape architecture in Melbourne, it’s freed up more time for his other passion – rally car racing.
 It’s the perfect sport for James because it requires stamina, muscle control and concentration.
 It also allows him to have a pitstop when he needs to keep his blood glucose levels in check.